sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/scale-event-storage.md

 By default, the Postgres user you've just added will not be able to authenticate via password, so you'll also need to make a change to the `pg_hba.conf` file.
 The required change will depend on how Sensu will connect to Postgres.
-In this case, you'll configure Postgres to allow the `sensu` user to connect to the `sensu_events` database from any host using an [md5][5]-encrypted password.
+In this case, you'll configure Postgres to allow the `sensu` user to connect to the `sensu_events` database from any host using an [md5][5]-encrypted password:

 1. Make a copy of the current `pg_hba.conf` file: